 This description sets forth certain terms of the Bonds that we are offering pursuant to this offering circular.
-We refer you to the indenture for a full disclosure of all such terms, as well as any other capitalized terms used in this offering circular for which no definition is provided.
+We refer you to the Indenture dated January 5, 2021, as supplemented (the "Indenture") for a full disclosure of all such terms, as well as any other capitalized terms used in this offering circular for which no definition is provided.

-Because this section is a summary, it does not describe every aspect of the Bonds or the indenture.
-We urge you to read the indenture because that document and not this summary defines your rights as a Bondholders.
-Please review a copy of the indenture.
-The indenture is filed as an exhibit to the offering statement, of which this offering circular is a part, at www.sec.gov.
-You may also obtain a copy of the indenture from us without charge.
+Because this section is a summary, it does not describe every aspect of the Bonds or the Indenture.
+We urge you to read the Indenture because that document and not this summary defines your rights as a Bondholders.
+Please review a copy of the Indenture.
+The Indenture is filed as an exhibit to the offering statement, of which this offering circular is a part, at www.sec.gov.
+You may also obtain a copy of the Indenture from us without charge.
 See "Where You Can Find More Information" for more information.
-You may also review the indenture at the trustee's corporate trust office at 928 Grand Blvd, 12th Floor, Kansas City, Missouri 64106.
+You may also review the Indenture at the trustee's corporate trust office at 928 Grand Blvd, 12th Floor, Kansas City, Missouri 64106.